ademuri/smart-input-filter/README.md

 ## Installation

+If you're using PlatformIO, add `ademuri/smart-input-filter@^0.3.0` to your `lib_deps`.

-Install this library by placing a copy of it in your `Arduino/libraries` folder.
+If you're using the Arduino IDE, install this library by placing a copy of it in your `Arduino/libraries` folder.

 If you're on a platform that doesn't have some of the C++ STL libraries (e.g. the Arduino Uno), install the [`ArduinoSTL`](https://github.com/mike-matera/ArduinoSTL) library through the Arduino library manager.